-We aim to bring up ESG early in the process of a due diligence in order to get a sense of the founders' mindset and the general start-ups approach towards ESG management.
+We aim to bring up ESG early in the due diligence process in order to get a sense of the founders' mindset and the general start-ups approach towards ESG management.

 a.
 Methodology

 Our methodology consists of 10 clusters portraying different topics the start-up should take into consideration.
 Each cluster consists of specific indicators representing risks and opportunities.
 The clusters are: